yazi-rs/yazi-rs.github.io/versioned_docs/version-26.1.22/configuration/yazi.md

 ### `max_width` {#preview.max_width}

 Maximum preview width for images.
-Do a `yazi --clear-cache` to take effect after changing this.
+Run `yazi --clear-cache` after changing this for it to take effect.

 This value is also used for preloading images; the larger it is, the larger the image cache generated, which consumes more CPU.

 ### `max_height` {#preview.max_height}

 Maximum preview height for images.
-Do a `yazi --clear-cache` to take effect after changing this.
+Run `yazi --clear-cache` after changing this for it to take effect.

 This value is also used for preloading images; the larger it is, the larger the image cache generated, which consumes more CPU.